hocineismail/speech-to-text/README.md

 Use the terminal to execute the following commands:
 - Install Node.js.
-- Clone the GitHub repository.
+- Clone the GitHub repository `git clone https://github.com/hocineismail/speech-to-text.git`.
-- Navigate to the project directory.
+- Navigate to the project directory `cd speech-to-text`.
 - Run `npm install` or `yarn install` to install the dependencies.
 - Run `npm start` or `yarn start` to start the development server.
 - Open your browser and access the application at `http://localhost:3000`.